 What is a Bratwurst?

-THE German sausage.
-You can buy them everywhere, from cheap ones in the supermarket to high-quality ones at the local butcher.
+The German sausage.
+You can buy them anywhere - from cheap supermarket versions to high-quality ones from the local butcher.

-There are different types of bratwurst, depending on the region in Germany.
-The two most obvious ones are the fine and the coarse.
-Both sorts are delicious, but I suppose everyone has their favorite.
-I prefer the coarser sort, especially when cooking brats on the stovetop.
-But whenever I buy sausages for grilling, I make sure to get both sorts; most kids prefer the finer ones.
+There are many types of bratwurst, depending on the region.
+The most common are the fine and the coarse ones.
+Both are tasty, but everyone has a favorite.
+I usually go for the coarse ones, especially when cooking them on the stovetop.
+For grilling, I buy both - most kids like the finer ones better.

 Just 3 ingredients + a little oil, salt, and pepper.
 You could add a small pinch of teaspoon caraway seeds to the liquid for a slightly different flavor, but it's not mandatory; I just like it.

-- Beer: about 250 ml/ 1 cup.
+Beer: about 1 cup/ 250 ml.
 If you don't want to cook with beer (although the alcohol cooks off), you can cook the dish with chicken or beef broth instead.
 Or apple juice for a sweeter version.

-- Add the onion slices between the sausages and cook for about 2 minutes, until golden, stirring a few times.
-(2)
+Step #2: Add the onion slices between the sausages and cook for about 2 minutes, until golden, stirring a few times.

 Tips